What Does it Take to Be a Dispatcher?

 Other Dispatcher Job Titles

 There were about 201,700 jobs for Dispatcher in 2016 (in the United States).
 There is little to no growth in job opportunities for Dispatcher.
-Due to new job openings and attrition, there will be an average of 18,000 job openings in this field each year.
+There will be an estimated 18,000 positions for Dispatcher per year.

 The states with the most job growth for Dispatcher are Utah, North Dakota, and Colorado.
 Watch out if you plan on working in District of Columbia, Maine, or Connecticut.
 These states have the worst job growth for this type of profession.

 Dispatchers make between $24,560 and $65,660 a year.